Warring Kennedy: Early life and business career

-In 1869, Kennedy and two others opened a wholesale dry goods firm called Sampson, Kennedy and Gemmell.
-It was later renamed Sampson and Kennedy.
-The business was located in a warehouse in Toronto and the goods they sold included clothes, fabrics, and sewing tools.
+In 1869, Kennedy and two others opened a wholesale dry goods firm called Sampson, Kennedy and Gemmel.
+It was later renamed Sampson, Kennedy & Company after the death of Gemmel.
+The business was located in a warehouse at Scott and Colborne Streets in Toronto and they sold fabric and sewing goods.
 Kennedy was the general manager of the warehouse and managed purchases.
 He was also involved in several political organisations including the Toronto Board of Trade, the Yorkville and Toronto Christian Temperance Mission, and the Upper Canada Bible Society.
 He was also secretary of the Toronto Conference of Methodists and a delegate at the 1890 Methodist ecumenical council.

 Political career

 Kennedy was elected to Toronto City Council as alderman for St. John's Ward in 1871.
 In 1877, he ran for mayor but was defeated by Angus Morrison by nearly 1,000 votes.
 He ran again in the 1894 Toronto municipal election for mayor against the incumbent Robert John Fleming.
 Kennedy's style of campaigning was subdued and low-key, while Fleming was unpopular after his administration was blamed for the economic hardships Toronto was experiencing.
 Kennedy received the support of his fellow Methodists and the Women's Christian Temperance Union, two groups that had previously supported Fleming.
 Kennedy defeated Fleming by almost 4000 votes.
 In his first term, rumours circulated that alderman were bribed into changing their vote for awarding a street light contract.
 Kennedy launched a public inquiry to investigate corruption within the municipal government.
 Kennedy was reelected the following year, defeating Fleming in an electoral rematch by 14 votes.

 Kennedy's second mayoral term was affected by a civic investigation that presented numerous reports on corruption within the administration of Toronto, including allegations that Kennedy engaged in improper conduct.
 This caused the public to advocate for reforms.
 In September, the economic downturn caused his business to enter receivership and its shares were bought by the T. Eaton Company.